vuestorefront/vue-storefront/packages/docs/getting-started/internationalization.md

 ```
 ## Page reload on language change

-By default, the page is reloading while changing language.

-To prevent this, you can set `reloadOnLanguageChange: false`  in the `i18n` configartion object in the `nuxt.config.js`.
+By default, the page is reloading after changing the language.
+To prevent this, you can set `reloadOnLanguageChange: false`  in the `i18n` configuration object in the `nuxt.config.js`.

 ```js
 // nuxt.config.js